 Ivor Ferreira buys Zululand Fruit Producers pineapple farm and canning factory and finds an export partner in the form of Peaty Mills Plc. in London.

 Swazican Fruit Canners, processing pineapples and citrus, is built in Malkerns, Eswatini.
 In the same year a group of farmers form Tulbagh Fruit Industry Pty Ltd. Engineering firm H.G.
-Molenaar was instrumental in building the factory’s equipment and the company remains a key supplier of innovative packaging and production equipment to Rhodes Food Group.
+Molenaar was instrumental in building the factory’s equipment and the company remains a key supplier of innovative packaging and production equipment to RFG Foods.

 Rhodes Fruit Farms establishes the Ayrshire dairy herd.
 Today, it is one of the oldest and well-known stud herds in the country.